Installing the FBA Shipping app on your online store is like installing a Swiss Army knife for your shipping needs. The app:

 Setting Up Shipping Rates

 Important: Amazon will only accept orders that select the shipping rates you set up in the app.
-If you sell only FBA products, delete any other shipping rates you have set up in Shopify.
-If you sell FBA products and non-FBA products, you’ll need to set up weight based shipping rates.
+They won’t recognize any shipping rates you’ve set up in Shopify and therefore won’t accept orders using those rates.

 To set up shipping rates, select your marketplace.
 You’ll see options in the dropdown for all the marketplaces you entered on the previous page.